-The biggest change that is necessary for the insurance industry to price this risk accordingly, which seems to be the biggest hurdle, says Fuldner, is to look at usage-based pricing as opposed to unit-based.
-The demand and need for part-time drivers is there, he says, and the sooner insurers change their mindset on pricing the more opportunity will be available to them.
+According to Fuldner, in order to properly price this risk, which seems to be the biggest hurdle, the insurance industry needs to look at usage-based pricing as opposed to unit-based.
+The demand and need for part-time drivers exist, he says, and the sooner insurers change their mindset on pricing, the more they can benefit.

 “[Ridesharing] is a really outstanding example of how usage-based insurance has created a large economic opportunity for the industry,” he says.
 “And the insurers who say ‘How can we price it?’ instead of ‘We don’t know how to price it’ will create a new product for this market.”

-AmWins’ Maucere says in the meantime, agents and brokers need to make sure they are asking their taxi and limo clients the important questions to make sure clients are not participating in these ventures without proper coverage or expecting their insurer to cover them for a service that is actually excluded.
+AmWins’ Maucere says in the meantime, agents and brokers need to be asking their taxi and limo clients the important questions to make sure clients are not participating in these ventures without proper coverage or expecting their insurer to cover them for a service that is actually excluded.

 “Ask all the questions and don’t just assume when they say they have a limo it’s just a limo service.
 Or when they say they are starting up a new business ask what the car is going to be used for,” he says.
 “Any good retail producer does these things.
 If they understand what they are looking at and can understand the underwriting process, that will help us.”